+- Foster parents to attend all mandatory training sessions in their first eighteen months

+of approval;

-- Foster carers to attend all mandatory training sessions in their first eighteen months of approval; - Foster carers to develop their networks through attendance at foster carer fora; - Foster carers to actively take responsibility for transferring their learning into practice; - Foster carers to take responsibility for their learning needs by identifying and discussing them with their supervising social worker; - Foster carers to have completed their TSD within twelve months of approval. - Foster Carers to maintain their own PDP documenting their learning and development.
+- Foster parents to develop their networks through attendance at foster parent support groups and at other events;

+- Foster parents to actively take responsibility for applying their learning into practice;

+- Foster parents to take responsibility for their learning needs by identifying and discussing them with their supervising social worker;

+Statement of Purpose Page 15 of 28

+- Foster parents to have completed their TSD within twelve months of approval.

+- Foster parents to maintain their own PDP documenting and reflecting their learning and development.

 In addition to formal courses there are many other ways to develop learning;

 - Learning from supervision sessions;

 - Watching TV documentaries;

 - Reading journals and books;

 - Using videos and audio tapes;

 - Visiting internet sites and using CD's;

 - Using open learning packs (e.g. Open University);

-- Learning from mentors/coaches; - Reflecting on your work; - Joining in formal discussions with other carers; - Attending and contributing to foster carer support groups; - Attending reflective practice/parenting forums; - Reflecting on practice with our therapeutic social worker;
+- Learning from mentors/coaches;

+- Reflecting on your work;

+- Joining in formal discussions with other carers;

+- Attending and contributing to foster carer support groups;

+- Attending reflective practice/parenting forums;

+- Reflecting on practice with our therapeutic social worker;

 Foundation Courses

 - Skills to Foster

 - Prepare to care

 - Induction Day; Safeguarding & Safer Caring, Valuing Diversity, Reporting & Recording

 - First Aid;

 - Park's Parenting Approach;

+- Support sessions with SSW and Sarah Greer Cooper, therapeutic Social Worker

+- Attending therapeutic sessions with Carrie Hinton and SSW

 - CSE & Internet Safety

-- PPA & developmental trauma (3 day course)
+- Health & Safety

 Advanced Courses

 - Safeguarding & Safer Caring,

 - Foetal Alcohol Spectrum Disorder

+Page 16 of 28

 - Reporting & Recording

 - Valuing Diversity

 - Parenting with Attunement

 - Promoting Education

 - Supporting Children with Contact

 - CSE & Internet Safety

 - First Aid

-- PPA & development trauma (3 day course)
+- Understanding development trauma

 - PPA & PACE;

 Specialist Courses

-- Foetal Alcohol Spectrum Disorder - Sexual Health
+- Foetal Alcohol Spectrum Disorder

+- Sexual Health

-Caring with Compassion
+- Caring with Compassion

+Statement of Purpose Page 17 of 28

 Children and Young People

-We ensure that all children are matched appropriately to foster carers and that the care provided is monitored in accordance with the Fostering Services Regulations 2011.
-All Foster Carers are appropriately approved, reviewed and have a signed Foster Carer Agreement.
-Wherever possible, a pre-move planning meeting is undertaken, including introductions between the Foster Carer and the child/young person.
-Keep safe assessments are started prior to placement and reviewed along with the Child Friendly Safe Care Plan.
-Care Plans and other essential information is requested prior to placement and chased up where necessary post placement.

-Matching
+We ensure that all children are matched appropriately to foster parents and that the care

+provided is monitored in accordance with the Fostering Services Regulations 2011.
+All Foster

+Parents are appropriately approved, reviewed and have a signed Foster Carer Agreement.

+Wherever possible, a pre-move planning meeting is undertaken, including introductions

+between the Foster Parent and the child/young person.
+Keep safe assessments are started

+prior to placement and reviewed along with the Child Friendly Safe Care Plan.
+Care Plans and

+other essential information is requested prior to placement and chased up where necessary

+post placement.

-All children are carefully matched to ensure that the needs of children and young people can be best met by the foster carers with relevant skills and experience.
+Matching All children are carefully matched to ensure that the needs of children and young people can be best met by the foster parents with relevant skills and experience.
 Matching documentation is completed by the Referral and Family Finding coordinator to evidence matching.
-Once a referral is received liaison takes place between Park Foster Care, Park SSW's, local authority professionals and our foster carers.
+Once a referral is received liaison takes place between Park Foster Care, Park SSW's, local authority professionals and our foster parents.

-Decisions to place are overseen by a member of the management team to ensure that we make the best possible match for the child and foster carer.
-Children and young people will never be expected to share a bedroom with another fostered child or child of the foster carers, other than if they are brothers or sisters and it is appropriate to do so.

-Recruitment, Assessment & Approval

-Park Foster Care monitors information relating to referrals of children to ensure we target foster carer recruitment in the location, with the right skills and able to offer the right resource to meet local demand.
+Decisions to place are overseen by a member of the management team to ensure that we make the best possible match for the child and foster parent.
+Children and young people will never be expected to share a bedroom with another fostered child or child of the foster parents, other than if they are brothers or sisters and it is appropriate to do so.
+Recruitment, Assessment & Approval Park Foster Care monitors information relating to referrals of children to ensure we target foster parent recruitment in the location, with the right skills and able to offer the right resource to meet local demand.
 The recruitment strategy will take account of the age, ethnicity, disability, location and other patterns of needs (e.g. asylum seeking children, parent and child) that emerge through this analysis.
 This strategy informs future recruitment activities.